Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ## Troubleshoot

-#### Update broke my switch
+#### Update broke my switch causing blueprint mismatch

 If by chance your switches are invalid because of a blueprint change, then this would generally mean a blueprint has added either more buttons or extra actions.
 We try to avoid this and as this integration is still in it's infancy stages there will be changes from time to time and while these changes happen, so does the rules in adding a blueprint to this repo (this should hopefully iron out these issues in the future).
-For now, you have two options when there's a blueprint mismatch.
-First you could delete the invalid switch and create it again, or you can go into the .storage folder and edit switch_manager then add the missing actions or buttons manually to match the number of buttons and actions on the blueprint...

-I did contemplate updating the switches to match the buttons upon a migration method but found this to be dangerous as it would cause already set switches to call a sequence on the wrong button or action and I can not be sure someone hasn't hooked up a switch button to a bomb or who knows what ;).
-So for now I feel it's safer to invalidate a switch when there's a mismatch and hopefully this will not be a problem in the future when everything is set in stone.
+To fix this, edit the switch then click **fix**.
+Once the switch has been updated to match the blueprint, you'll want to ensure your actions and sequences are in the right spots!
+This is by design to have you manually click fix as to ensure you're aware of the changes and how your buttons and actions have changed.

 ## Donate